 Technology advice in the eye of the beholder

 Similar reasoning applies to technology.
 Take public cloud computing.
 An advisor focused on productivity and reducing cost might be all for government storing sensitive data overseas on an Amazon server.
 An advisor looking after personal security and privacy might offer a different opinion.

-Depending on where you sit, the idea of, say, data sovereignty might be a useful way to keep people safe or it could be a brake on innovation.
+Depending on where you sit, the idea of, say, New Zealand data sovereignty might be a useful way to keep people safe or it could be a brake on innovation.
 Someone needs to unpick these issues for our leaders.

 There are big strategic decisions where different government departments and competing interests want to pull in different directions.
 Take the question of how government should engage with organisations like Google or Facebook?
 You’ll get diametric views depending on who you talk to.